 Toy Industry Association (TIA) Statement on Magnets in Toys

 Rare earth magnets pose a serious risk to children if they are swallowed.
 They should never be given to young children, especially those under the age of three years.
-Kids and teens should be instructed to never put magnets in or near their mouths or noses as ingestion or inhalation of multiple magnets can pose serious internal injury, infection and even death.
+Kids and teens should be instructed to never put magnets in or near their mouths or noses, as ingestion or inhalation of multiple magnets can pose serious internal injury, infection and even death.
 In the event of magnet ingestion, medical treatment should be sought immediately.